 The researchers — led by Prof. Thomas Helleday, of the Department of Medical Biochemistry and Biophysics in the Karolinska Institutet — found a protein that helps breast cancer cells to get the energy they need to proliferate.
 They also found a compound that inhibits this protein.

 Brent D.G.
 Page and Nicholas C.K.
-Valerie, of the Science for Life Laboratory at Karolinska, are the first authors of the new study, which was published in the journal Nature Communications.
+Valerie, of the Science for Life Laboratory at Karolinska, are the first authors of the

 Prof. Helleday and his colleagues originally set out to investigate the role of the so-called NUDT5 protein — a nucleotide-metabolizing enzyme — in breast cancer.